 Outdoor Scavenger Hunts

-- Nature Scavenger Hunt.
-I made my own scavenger hunt for teens and tweens using a combination of items from similar sheets as well as adding my own ideas.
 I brought along small inexpensive prizes like puzzles, balls, and masks for completing the sheet (which also served as entertainment back at the campsite!)
 We checked off the items instead of collecting them, since we didn’t want to disturb the area.
-Click on the link below to download and print the free nature camping scavenger hunt for teens and tweens.

 We had children ranging from 6-12 on our trip, so I also created a coordinating easier list for the younger ones.
 Get it here: Printable Nature Hunt for Kids.

-...- Camping Scavenger Hunt.
+- Camping Scavenger Hunt.
 Meander & Coast has 2 camping scavenger hunts ready to download and print.
 We used these as campsite entertainment (with our additional rule that things in our own campsite were off-limits).
-Great for tweens and teens!
-There’s a regular photo camping scavenger hunt and a selfie camping scavenger hunt to play.

 Outdoor Activities and Crafts

 - Hiking.
 A bit of pre-planning in this area can be incredibly helpful.
 While the little ones are often content with a path to check out caterpillars, teens and tweens are less content “walking to nowhere”.
-Choosing a campsite near some interesting features like caves, arches, bridges, and streams makes hiking more fun.
-Bonus points for anywhere kids can climb giant rocks.
-It’s always a hit.

 Our last trip included a trip through this “tunnel”, across several natural bridges like the one pictured below, a sinkhole with a waterfall inside it, and several stream crossings.

-- Campfire Wishing Stones A huge success for all ages!
+- Melted Crayon Rocks.
+These “campfire wishing stones” are a huge success for all ages!
 Tweens can heat the rocks in the campfire, remove with tongs (with teen/adult help), and create their own melted art at the picnic table.
-We’ve made these in the campfire, in our backyard firepit, and in the oven.

-- Geocaching.
-Our family has been geocaching for a few years now, and tweens are the perfect age to be introduced to the game.
-A handheld GPS (or a smartphone with a geocaching app, though they are less accurate and require a cell signal) is needed, but can be found in a wide variety of price ranges.
-One great option is a geocaching-specific device aimed specifically at tweens called the Geomate Jr. that works very well.
-We use the either our smartphones (if the cache is close to a road) or a handheld gps when we go searching.
-Seeking the hidden cache container also is a great way to add some interest to a hike.
+We use either our smartphones (if the cache is close to a road) or a handheld gps when we go searching.
+Seeking the hidden cache container is also a great way to add some interest to a hike.
 Find out more at geocaching.com.

 - Fairy/Gnome Houses Building fairy houses (or gnome houses for those tweens not keen on fairies) is a fun way to use natural materials found on a hike or around the campsite.
-It has building/engineering fun + whimsical fantasy for kids with varying interests.
-Kids can work together to build one house, or separately to create their own creations.

 - camp cooking for tweens And last but not least, is an activity that needs a separate list of its own.
 Campfire cooking!
 Plenty of safe ideas to give your tweens the freedom to help.

-On the Road
+...On the Road

 Looking for something to entertain them on the drive to the campsite?
 I’ve got you covered there too.
 Here’s a free printable Travel Scavenger Hunt for Tweens.